Descendents: Third reformation, Cool to Be You, reunions, Filmage, and Hypercaffium Spazzinate (2004–2017)

 In October 2008, founding member Frank Navetta died after "becoming ill over the course of a few days".
 The official website of the Descendents gave its grief to Frank, "We're very sorry to announce that founding member of The DESCENDENTS, and close friend Frank Navetta died on October 31, 2008 after becoming ill over the course of a few days.
 This is obviously a huge loss for the DESCENDENTS family.
 His contribution to the band, and to music in general can not be overstated.
 Frank will be truly missed."

 In 2010 the Descendents reunited again for a series of gigs.
 According to Milo, the reunion is not an official reformation.
 He classified these as "one-off shows", usually occurring when he is able to take advantage of vacation breaks as working as a biologist to perform with the Descendents.

 A documentary called Filmage documenting the story behind the Descendents and All premiered at Bloor Hot Docs cinema in Toronto on June, 15th 2013 as part of the NXNE Music and Film festival.
 Directed by Matt Riggle and Deedle LaCour, Filmage had a limited theatrical run in Los Angeles starting September, 26th 2014 and was released in the US and Canada on VOD, Digital and Blu-ray/DVD September, 30th 2014.

 In May 2015 it was announced by Stevenson that the band had been working on some demo songs for a new album, which could possibly be released mid-2016.
-On April 22, 2016, it was announced that the band's next album, Hypercaffium Spazzinate, along with an accompanying EP with 5 bonus tracks from the recording sessions entitled Spazzhazard would be released through Epitaph in July.
+On April 22, 2016, it was announced that the band's next album, Hypercaffium Spazzinate, along with an accompanying EP with five bonus tracks from the recording sessions entitled Spazzhazard would be released through Epitaph in July.

-On June 7, the debut single from Hypercaffium Spazzinate "Victim of Me" was released on all streaming services.
+On June 7, the debut single from Hypercaffium Spazzinate, "Victim of Me", was released on all streaming services.
 In July 2016, Milo announced he would be leaving his scientific career to pursue the Descendents full-time, citing burnout with biochemistry and getting laid off from DuPont.
-In April 2017, the band released a standalone single titled "Who We Are", a highly political song that laments the presidency of Donald Trump and repudiates the bigotry, violence and divisiveness that the band feels he has caused.